The Nutrition & Foods Department

 - Develop foundational knowledge and skills needed to pursue post-secondary degrees in nutrition and dietetics or to gain entry-level positions in nutrition and foods.

+Use our program mapper to explore the degree or certificate pathways available to you!
+Learn about the salary, job growth, and career options associated with your degree or certificate pathway of interest.
+Get an idea of the course pathway you could take to complete each degree or certificate option, too!
 Contact a STEM Counselor for personalized guidance on the best path that meets your goals and needs for a career in nutrition, foods, and dietetics.

 Meet the Nutrition and Foods Faculty